China virus cases surpass SARS as big economic hit looms

 Australia, South Korea, Singapore, New Zealand and Indonesia were quarantining evacuees for at least two weeks, though the United States and Japan planned shorter, voluntary isolation.

 India was the latest nation to report a case, a student of Wuhan University.
-And South Koreans protested at facilities earmarked as quarantine centres, throwing eggs at a minister.
+And South Koreans protested at facilities earmarked as quarantine centers, throwing eggs at a minister.

 “The weapons that will protect us from the new coronavirus are not fear and aversion, but trust and cooperation,” said South Korean President Moon Jae-in as Seoul prepared to evacuate the first of about 700 citizens from Wuhan.

-An Italian cruise ship’s 6,000 passengers were kept on board while tests were held on two Chinese travellers.
+The impact of the crisis even reached an Italian cruise ship, whose 6,000 passengers were kept on board while tests were held on two Chinese travelers.

-The crisis has stoked a wave of anti-China sentiment around the globe, from shops barring tourists to online mockery.

 In the corporate world, Alphabet Inc’s Google and Sweden’s IKEA were the latest big names to close China operations.
 South Korea’s Samsung Electronics extended holiday closure for some Chinese production facilities.